Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-`(iff a a)`, where a, for an andation, is a selfie-proving conjuction of the premises; like a quine of quines #injectability dude = doodle (GoogleCamel); GoogleDoodle in CamelCase; ride my cam? fetch your dog! mary sequel from sequential episode of the flux, butt i'm just teasing you, butt half glass full = rounding up under pressure, half glass empty war of the /holes|holies/; holy wars of philosophical debates (repeat "explain more") @intelligence @chatbot
+`(iff a a)`, where a, for an andation, is a selfie-proving conjuction of the premises; like a quine of quines #injectability dude = doodle (GoogleCamel); GoogleDoodle in CamelCase; ride my cam? fetch your dog! mary sequel from sequential episode of the flux, butt i'm just teasing you, butt half glass full = rounding up under pressure, half glass empty war of the /holes|holies/; holy wars of philosophical debates; battle of wits between my princess brides, and /artifical(ly)? rhetorical(ly)? superintelligent entities/
+(repeat "explain more") @intelligence @chatbot
 `cat` is a complex intelligence that `cp $what_you_say__you_are` your elevensies are up, unless the other time lords bless you c̄ it (in time), even though the timeless child experiments exceeded used car mot parameters